Replacing the PS4 HDMi port on your console is the single most difficult job you are likely to encounter.

 It could be a software fault, or a hard drive problem.
 Also note, that if you have a flashing blue light then you need to check the Flashing Blue Light Repair Page first.

-The PS4 HDMi Replacement fix a very tricky repair to get right.
+The PS4 HDMi Replacement fix is a very tricky repair to get right without practice.
 This is a job for the professionals really, but if you want to give it a go, here's the vid.

 Most video's you see will get you to heatgun the old port off, and then heatgun the new one on.
 Some of the worst videos won't then show you how to solder the port on - they just make out that you can just heatgun the port on, and away you go.